-You can deploy FortiGate-VM to support Auto Scaling on AWS.
-This requires a manual deployment incorporating CloudFormation Templates (CFT).
+You can deploy FortiGate to support Auto Scaling on AWS.
+This requires a manual deployment incorporating CloudFormation Templates (CFT)s.

-This Auto Scaling feature is available with FortiOS 6.0.3 and later versions for On-Demand (PAYG) instances.
-BYOL instance support is planned for a later time.
+>FortiGate Autoscale for AWS is available with FortiOS 6.0.3 and later versions for On-Demand (PAYG) instances.
+Bring Your Own License (BYOL) instance support is planned for a later time.

-Before you deploy FortiGate Auto Scaling on AWS, it is recommended that you become familiar with the following AWS services.
-If you are new to AWS, see Getting Started with AWS.
+Before you deploy FortiGate Autoscale for AWS, it is recommended that you become familiar with the following AWS services.
+If you are new to AWS, see Getting Started.

 - Amazon Elastic Cloud Compute (Amazon EC2)